 - 1. Rwanda is one of Africa's fastest growing economies and has set high goals for continued economic development.
-For the past 26 years, Rwanda has seen an average annual Gross Domestic Product (GDP) growth of 7.78 percent1.
-The largest sector is the service sector, contributing 47 percent of GDP, followed by agriculture (25 percent)2 and manufacturing (21 percent)3.
+For the past 26 years, Rwanda has seen an average annual Gross Domestic Product (GDP) growth of 7.78 percent.
+The largest sector is the service sector, contributing 47 percent of GDP, followed by agriculture (25 percent, 2022.) and manufacturing (21 percent).
 Rwanda's vision is to become an upper-middle income Country by 2035 and a high-income Country by 2050, which requires an annual growth rate that exceeds 12 percent.
 The World Bank also estimates that for Rwanda to reach middle-income status, private sector investments need to almost triple, from 13 percent of GDP in 2023 to 32 percent of GDP in 2035.
-Demographically, Rwanda is a young country with about half the population being under 20 years4, therefore job creation, especially for young people, is also key for continued growth. - 2.
-The outbreak of the COVID-19 pandemic pushed Rwanda's economy into its first contraction since 1994 and the country is since on a slower growth trajectory, faced by multiple challenges.
-The GDP in real terms dropped to -3.4 percent in 2020, compared to an expansion of 8 percent anticipated before the COVID-19 outbreak5.
-In comparison with 2018, the food security situation in Rwanda deteriorated by 2 percent6.
-The current global food, fuel, and fertilizer prices levels have negatively impacted Rwanda's recovery and led to dramatic price increases.
-Driven by increasing fuel and fertilizer prices in combination with a poor growing season, Rwanda is currently experiencing the 7th highest food inflation in the world7.
+Demographically, Rwanda is a young country with about half the population being under 20 years therefore job creation, especially for young people, is also key for continued growth. - 2.
+However, the recent outbreak of Corona Virus-19 (COVID-19) pandemic pushed Rwanda's economy into its first contraction since 1994 and the country is since on a slower growth trajectory, faced by multiple challenges.
+The GDP in real terms dropped to -3.4 percent in 2020, compared to an expansion of 8 percent anticipated before the COVID-19 outbreak.
+In comparison with 2018, the food security situation in Rwanda deteriorated by 2 percent.
+The current global food, fuel, and fertilizer prices, driven in large part by the fallout from the ongoing war in Ukraine and the sanctions imposed on Russia has negatively impacted Rwanda's recovery and led to dramatic price increases.
+Driven by increasing fuel and fertilizer prices in combination with a poor growing season Rwanda is currently experiencing the 7th highest food inflation in the world.
 Overall inflation increased, mostly driven by the drastic rise in food crop prices.
-The Consumer Price Index since April 2022 increased by 28.4 percent (35.9 percent in rural areas) on an annual basis 8 affecting the purchasing power of most Rwandans more, especially poor households.
+The Consumer Price Index (CPI) since April 2022 increased by 28.4 percent (35.9 percent in rural areas) on an annual basis affecting the purchasing power of most Rwandans more, especially poor households.